heyitsmdr/armeria-original/README.md

 You don't have to add anything to your HOSTS (or equivalent) file since the DNS entry for `local.playarmeria.com` points to `127.0.0.1`.

+## Adding Changes

+Once you've added a few changes, open up a pull request and let [Mike Du Russel](https://github.com/ethryx) know.
+If everything looks good, we'll go ahead and pull it into `live`.